hazelcast/management-center-docker/README.md

 ## Mounting Management Center Home Directory

 Management Center uses the file system to store persistent data.
-However, that is by default inside the docker container and destroyed in case of container restarts.
+However, that is by default inside the Docker container and destroyed in case of container restarts.
 If you want to store Management Center data externally, you need to create a mount to a folder named `/data`.
 See the following for how to create a mount point. `PATH_TO_PERSISTENT_FOLDER` must be replaced by your persistent folder.

 ```
 docker run -p 8080:8080 -v PATH_TO_PERSISTENT_FOLDER:/data hazelcast/management-center:$MANAGEMENT_CENTER